 1) Click-Through Rate

-Without Confirmed Deliveries, click-through rates are calculated by dividing the number of confirmed notification opens by the total number of subscriber devices targeted:
+Without Confirmed Deliveries, CTR’s are calculated by dividing the number of confirmed notification opens by the total number of subscriber devices targeted:

 The issue with using CTR’s alone is that they count "phantom subscribers," which ultimately results in less accurate CTR over time.
-These devices are ones that have never unsubscribed (e.g. by deleting your app), but are no longer used or are powered off.
+Phantom subscribers are devices that have never unsubscribed (e.g. by deleting your app), but are either no longer used or are powered off.

-For example, say someone who just upgraded to a new smartphone throws their old device in a drawer and never touches it again.
+For example, let’s say a user who just upgraded to a new smartphone throws their old device in a drawer and never touches it again.
 Despite permanent inactivity, this device is technically still subscribed to your app.
-When calculated this way, CTRs become gradually less accurate due to these "phantom subscribers."
-This can be seen in the graph below:
+When calculated this way, CTR’s become gradually less accurate as seen in the graph below:

 A better way to calculate CTR is to divide the number of users who clicked a notification by the number of users who received that notification:

-Up until now, OneSignal didn't have a way to calculate how many devices actually received the notification.
-With Confirmed Deliveries, you will now be equipped with the power of near perfect delivery statistics.
+Until now, OneSignal didn't offer a way to calculate how many devices actually received the notification.
+With Confirmed Deliveries, you will now be equipped with the power of near-perfect delivery statistics.

 2) Delivery Health

-Confirmed Deliveries will also monitor the health of your messaging pipeline and use metrics to better debug your implementation.
+Confirmed Deliveries help you monitor the health of your messaging pipeline and use metrics to more effectively debug your implementation.

 To confirm device-level delivery of a notification, push-providers must process an extra inbound request for each push.
 This leads to a large burst in traffic to their servers, which requires heavy infrastructure.
 Processing inbound requests requires more than simply sending requests.
-When OneSignal's infrastructure sends out pushes at a sustained speed of one million pushes per second, it must then be able to handle over one million incoming confirmed deliveries at the same rate.
+When our infrastructure sends out pushes at a sustained speed of one million pushes per second, it must also be able to handle over one million incoming confirmed deliveries at the same rate.
 Luckily, we’re up for the challenge.